 5.3.3.2 Correlation of N32-c context and N32-f Connection for TLS Security

+5.3.3.2.X General

 This clause addresses the correlation between a N32-f connection and its parent N32-c context when the negotiated security mode is TLS.
 When TLS Security is used, the correlation between a N32-f connection to its parent N32-c context shall be identified with following mechanism:

 - When there is only one N32-c context successfully negotiated between a pair of SEPPs, one SEPP shall correlate a N32-f connection to its N32-c context by matching the peer SEPP's identifier (i.e. the FQDN of the peer SEPP) in the received TLS certificate with the FQDN(s) of the peer SEPP in the corresponding N32-c context (i.e. the FQDNs carried in the "sender" IE and/or the "senderN32fFqdn" IE); or